eyra/mono/guides/development_setup.md

 There are guides and code has comments to explain the functionality.
 The documentation can be converted into HTML or Epub with ExDoc.
 The command to generate the documentation is:

     mix docs

+## Test Content

+A mix task: `content.generate` is provided which creates some sample content.
+More info can be found in the module `Mix.Tasks.Content.Generate` module.